 Video conferencing will probably be an essential part of your virtual business.
-Many remote companies use instant messenging and video conferencing as their primary communication channels.
-It helps to “meet-up” and reinforce connections between you, your staff, clients and partners.
+Many remote companies use instant messaging and video conferencing as their primary communication channels.
+It helps to “meet-up” and reinforces connections between you, your staff, clients, and partners.

 Some of the most popular solutions include:

-Skype was mentioned earlier in this guide as part of the virtual phone system section.
-Skype also offers business plans that let you host bigger groups over video and voice chat.
+Skype offers business plans that let you host bigger groups over video and voice chat.

-GoToMeeting is a flexible platform for up to 25 people on a voice or video call from any device.
+GoToMeeting is a flexible platform enabling audio or video calls from any device.